tvrzna/emptty/README.md

 `DEFAULT_USER` Preselected user, if AUTOLOGIN is enabled, this user is logged in.

 `AUTOLOGIN` Enables Autologin, if DEFAULT_USER is defined.
 Possible values are "true" or "false".
+__NOTE:__ to enable autologin DEFAULT_USER must be in group nopasswdlogin, otherwise user will NOT be authorized.

 `ENVIRONMENT` Selects, which environment will be used.
 Possible values are "xorg" or "wayland".
 - If "xorg" is selected, it expects to have prepared .xinitrc file with +x at home folder.